 All grammar and spelling errors in the original.

 Hi Bruce – I think I see how you ended up here.
 I’ve not read all of your posts, but it seems that your path is similar to a lot of folks: entrenched in some legalistic sect (borderline cults, really), then fleeing from that absurd burden you are comforted by those espousing that “the well is poisoned” (liberals of the old mainline groups), until finally you have to ditch it all.
 I can’t say I blame you too much – it’s exhausting to be tossed about on every wave.

-Britta read all of about 15 posts on this site.
+Britta read all of about fifteen posts on this site.
 Based on these posts, she was quickly able to discern what I was really all about.
 This is truly amazing, I must say.
 Many Christians have a magical gift of being able to pass judgment on most anybody, using the slimmest of information.
 Of course, this is the opposite of what the Bible teaches.
-Proverbs 18:13 states: He that answereth a matter before he heareth it, it is folly and shame unto him.
+Proverbs 18:13 states: Answering before listening is both stupid and rude.
 A Christian should never make any judgment before hearing (reading) the whole story.

 But I don’t believe that you’re an athiest.
 Sure, you say you don’t believe in the God of the Bible, but you do believe in a god.
 You.
 Perfectly reasonable, actually.
 There is no other choice.
 I know that know other god is going to show up and pronounce himself as such — and you know it, too, despite your protestations — and so you get to stay god of your world.
 Tah-dah!
 (Atheism is really disingenuous.)

 Britta evidently thinks that there is no such thing as an atheist.
 All people either believe in the Christian God or they are their own God.
 Atheists need not apply.